 5. Data Integrity

-Proforma provides access to consumers on all data collected about the consumer in order to allow the consumer the reasonable opportunity to ascertain what personal data Proforma possesses concerning the consumer, and to correct, amend, or delete information that is inaccurate or incomplete.
+If requested to remove data, we will respond within a reasonable timeframe.
 Disclosure is provided under the terms of the Fair Credit Reporting Act.
 Under all circumstances, a consumer is entitled to a copy of his/her report.
 However, Proforma reserves the right to engage in reasonable efforts to confirm the identity of anyone requesting this data.

-Proforma Screening Solutions, LLC
+Proforma Screening Solutions

 125 E Hirst Road, Suite 3C